jpirnat/dex/README.md

 # Porydex

-Porydex is a combined Pokédex and Pokémon Showdown competitive usage stats viewer, designed to make it easy to browse and analyze metagame trends over time.
+Porydex is a combined Pokédex and Pokémon Showdown usage stats viewer, designed to make it easy to browse and analyze metagame trends over time.

 ## Getting Started